Support Us On Patreon

 Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand

-Rocket Lab Launch Complex 1B has witnessed the launch of 22 rockets, including 22 orbital launch attempts, while Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand, has been the site for 49 rocket launches.
+The Rocket Lab Launch Complex 1B launch pad has hosted 35 rocket launches, including 35 orbital launch attempts.
+The Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand launch site has been the location for 75 total rocket launches.

 Electron is a two-stage orbital expendable launch vehicle (with an optional third stage) developed by the American aerospace company Rocket Lab.
 Electron is a small-lift launch vehicle designed to launch small satellites and cubesats to sun-synchronous orbit and low earth orbit.
 The Electron is the first orbital class rocket to use electric-pump-fed engines, powered by the 9 Rutherford engines on the first stage.
 It is also used as a suborbital testbed (called HASTE) for hypersonics research.